• Skip to primary navigation

 • Advertise

 Financial technology has become an integral part of our lives.
-In fact, if you’ve connected your bank to any other kind of service, chances are you’ve used Plaid.
+In fact, if you’ve connected your financial accounts to any other kind of service, chances are you’ve used Plaid.

-So, without us knowing it, we most likely have already shared our personal information to Plaid.
-So, what is Plaid?
+So, without us knowing it, we most likely have already shared our personal information and financial data with Plaid.
+So why in the world have they been sued for $58 million?
 More importantly, is Plaid safe to use?

-So, instead of giving out your financial information to EVERY application, you can just share it to Plaid.
-Usually this means giving them your bank login information and providing the permissions for them to download data such as:
+So, instead of giving out your bank account information to EVERY application, you can just share it to Plaid.
+Usually this means giving them your bank login information and providing the permissions for them to download data such as financial account details:

 • Account numbers